mtwebb/docs/src/pages/concepts.md

 ### Trait

-A Trait is like a partially fleshed out component.
-It is also a collection of Properties, Rules and layout.
-It can be used to store things that are shared across multiple Components.
+A trait is like a partially fleshed out component.
+It is also a collection of properties, rules and layout.
+It can be used to store things that are shared across multiple components.
-For example, your game might have cards and hex tiles that both have a cost Property and an associated Rule that determines how the object is purchased.
-One option would be to define these things in both places, but a better approach would be to define them in a Trait and then import the Trait in both components.
+For example, your game might have cards and hex tiles that both have a cost property and an associated rule that determines how the object is purchased.
+One option would be to define these things in both places, but a better approach would be to define them in a trait and then import the trait in both components.

 > Traits are advanced features that may not be needed for simpler games.